 Short break services for children and young people with complex needs

-For a small number of children and young people, usually aged over 10, an overnight break can be an important part of a support package.
+For some children and young people, usually aged over 10, an overnight break can be an important part of a support package.

 A disabled child or young person can enjoy positive activities away from home.
 It helps them prepare for adult life.
 This might include a stay with a foster family or link carer.
 It might be a regular or one-off activity break in their local community or one of our short break centres.

 Families and carers get a real break from caring responsibilities, particularly where a disabled child has a very disturbed sleep pattern.

 Weekend activity breaks and overnight stays are provided through one of our short break centres, the Light House in Derby and local voluntary organisations.
 You will find details in the framework of providers.

 Families can choose whether we provide a service or get a direct payment to arrange services from one of our approved providers.
 We'll talk to you about these options as part of the plan agreed following an assessment.

 Children and young people will mainly be those who have: